gck0/radiCALe_respawner/README.md

-# radiCALe_respawner
+# radiCALe_watchdog
-radiCALe 1.1.x watchdog script
+radiCALe 1.1.x watchdog/respawner script

 ### what?
 an init.d script to check if radiCALe daemon is accepting connections: if not, it kills and respawns the process